Boulder City, Nevada: Parks and recreation

-Boulder City has two municipal golf courses (Boulder City Municipal Golf Course and Boulder Creek Golf Course), one private golf course, a city pool, racquetball complex, lit tennis courts, athletic fields, BMX bicycle track, ample mountain hiking trails, and is only a few miles away from Lake Mead.
+Boulder City has two municipal golf courses (Boulder City Municipal Golf Course and Boulder Creek Golf Course), one private golf course, a city pool, racquetball complex, lit tennis courts, athletic fields, BMX bicycle track, ample mountain hiking trails, its original bowling alley built in 1947 (Boulder Bowl) and is only a few miles away from Lake Mead.
 Nevada's first airport, Boulder City Municipal Airport, is still in operation today, accommodating private planes, skydiving trips, and scenic aerial tours of Hoover Dam and the Grand Canyon.
+Some of its public parks include Hemenway Park.

 Government

 The city of Boulder City is a special charter municipality which operates under the council-manager form of government.
 The city council comprises five members, including the mayor, who acts as presiding officer for city council meetings.
 The city manager is appointed by the city council and executes the policies and directives of the city council.
 Boulder City is one of two locations within the State of Nevada where military veterans and their spouses can be interred.
-The Southern Nevada Veterans Memorial Cemetery is located in Boulder City, Clark County, Nevada.
+The Southern Nevada Veterans Memorial Cemetery is located in Boulder City.
 The cemetery was established in 1990.
 The State of Nevada has more than 300,000 veterans and is among the fastest growing region in the Western United States of people age 65 or older with the demographic of military veterans.[4] the 79 acre cemetery is approximately 30 miles southeast of Las Vegas, Nevada.